nateloading17/ios101-project6-tumblr-starter/README.md

 Submitted by: **Nathaniel Baez**

-**Tumblr** is an app that fetches posts and makes them clickable so that the user can view the entire storyline of the article/post.
+**Tumblr** is an app that fetches NYC posts and makes them clickable so that the user can view the entire storyline of the article/post.

 Time spent: **4** hours spent in total